Sogo shosha

 The structure of sōgō shōsha can give them advantages in international trade.
 First, they have extensive risk management capabilities in that they trade in many markets, keep balances in many foreign currencies and can generate captive supply and demand for their own operations.
 They also have large-scale in-house market information systems which give them economies of scale in pursuing new business opportunities.
 Their vast scale also allows them to provide capital in the form of credit, financing and export services at low cost.
 Mitsui CEO Masami Iijima described general trading companies as similar to investment funds such as private equity funds, but distinguished by their ability to identify and implement business opportunities in various industries using the information and human resources gleaned from their trading business.

-Sōgō shōsha are among the highest-paying employers in Japan; in 2011, six of the seven majors had average salaries of over 10 million yen.
-Along with financial institutions, they have consistently been among the most popular employers for graduates of top Japanese universities for over thirty years due to their high pay levels, stability and the diversity of opportunities available to employees as well as being the most competitive companies to get into in Japan.
+Sōgō shōsha are among the highest-paying employers in Japan.
+Along with financial institutions, these companies have consistently been ranked among the most popular employers for the graduates of top Japanese universities for over thirty years due to their high compensation levels, employment stability and the diversity of opportunities available to prospective employees, of which has made the recruitment process highly competitive.